rust-lang/const-eval/promotion.md

 not have decided to promote.
 It is the responsibility of `foo` to not fail this way when working with const-safe arguments.

+*Dynamic check.* The Miri engine already dynamically detects const safety violations, but the main point of promoteds is ruling them out statically.

 ### 3. Drop

 Expressions returning "needs drop" types can never be promoted.
 If such an